-Paul as described in Acts 21 arrived in Jerusalem to some strong responses.
+Paul, as described in Acts 21, arrived in Jerusalem to some strong responses.
 Buoyed by a crowd incensed by rumors that he was encouraging Jews to no longer observe Jewish law, a Roman tribune arrested and interrogated Paul to determine his crime.
-Following the Jewish law was central to life identified as God’s chosen people, yet this man was accused of overturning the practices and covenant of their ancestors.
-(I probably would have roused similarly.
-In fact, as I learned more about the history and present-day legacy of colonialism among communities with which I identify, I did – but I digress.)
+Following the Jewish law was central to the life of those identifying as God’s chosen people, and this man was accused of overturning the practices and covenant of their ancestors.
+(I probably would have been similarly roused.
+In fact, as I learned more about the history and present-day legacy of colonialism among communities with which I identify, I was roused – but I digress.)

 We’ve heard a lot of rhetoric about our laws recently – from politicians, from pulpits, and most recently, from angry mobs of people rallying around a cry to hold fast as a country to tradition or law and order.
 The Constitution, the source document from which the laws of the U.S. came to be, is considered by many to be the ancestral heritage of the U.S. To many it’s what makes this country unique, and identity as “Americans” is marked by adherence to following law.
 As in Paul’s day, it becomes a problem now too when someone is accused of attempting to disregard the law for their own purposes.

 But what was Paul doing, if not what he was accused of?

 TEXT Acts 22:1-16 – I asked, ‘What am I to do, Lord?’ (v.
 10)…